 Explore different angles and heights

-With kids, positioning your camera at different angles and heights can give significant different effects.
+With kids, positioning your camera at different angles and heights can give significantly different effects.

 Focus on the eyes